idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/mass_lumping.md

 - [Numerical diffusion](numerical_diffusion.md)
 - [A worked example of Kuzmin-Turek stabilization](kt_worked.md)

+This page describes mass lumping.
+There is an added complication in mechanically-coupled systems that involve mesh deformation, and [another page](porous_flow/time_derivative.md) describes the numerical implementation in such cases.

 Consider here just the fluid-flow equation, as the heat-energy equation is analogous.
 The time-derivative term is discretised as